-Repeat or critical failures will result in a formal interview being undertaken where the deficiencies will be discussed with you.
+Repeat or critical failures will result in a formal interview being undertaken where the defects will be discussed with you.
 This will then lead to additional action such as penalty notices, prosecution, seizure or a prohibition order being issued.
-The Food Authority will also consider whether it is appropriate to suspend or cancel your licence.

 Next steps